airtai/faststream/README.md

 # Start Tester app and create InMemory Kafka broker for testing
 async with Tester(kafka_app) as tester:
-    # Send IrisInputData message to input_data topic
+    # Send Data message to input_data topic
     await tester.to_input_data(msg)

-    # Assert that the kafka_app responded with IrisPrediction in predictions topic
+    # Assert that the kafka_app responded with incremented data in output_data topic
     await tester.awaited_mocks.on_output_data.assert_awaited_with(
         Data(data=1.1), timeout=2
     )